bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 }
 ```

-Make a request several times and check that the `Last-Modified` time stamp doesn't change.
-In this case the `onGet` method has not been run.
-(As a test add an `echo` into the method and try again.)
+If you run the request several times, you will notice that the `Last-Modified` timestamp does not change.
+This is because the class is annotated with `@Cacheable`.

-On the `@Cacheable` annotation if no `expiry` is set then it will be cached forever.
-However when updates `onPut($id, $todo)` or deletes `onDelete($id)` occur on the resource then the cache will be updated on the corresponding id.
+On the `@Cacheable` annotation, if no `expiry` is set then it will be cached forever.
+However when updates `onPut($id, $todo)` or deletes `onDelete($id)` occur on the resource, the cached resource will automatically be flushed and refreshed for the given ID.
-So a GET request just uses the saved cache data, logic contained in the `onGet` method is not invoked.

 Next we update the resource with a `PUT`.